ansible/ansible/docs/docsite/rst/plugins/test.rst

    :local:
    :depth: 2

 Test plugins evaluate template expressions and return True or False.
 With test plugins you can create :ref:`conditionals <playbooks_conditionals>` to implement the logic of your tasks, blocks, plays, playbooks, and roles.
-Ansible leverages the `standard tests `_ shipped as part of Jinja, and adds some specialized test plugins.
+Ansible uses the `standard tests `_ shipped as part of Jinja, and adds some specialized test plugins.
 You can :ref:`create custom Ansible test plugins <developing_test_plugins>`.

 .. _standard tests: https://jinja.palletsprojects.com/en/latest/templates/#builtin-tests